aka: Tourettes Shitcock Syndrome

 - A recurring character on Snuff Box walks around, occasionally saying "Fuck!" with a characteristic cane-wave.
 He eventually meets a group of similiar individuals, and a Mysterious Ticking Noise-esque song starts.

-- On Being Human, George's attempts to suppress the werewolf in him result in temporary Tourettes.
+- On Being Human (UK), George's attempts to suppress the werewolf in him result in temporary Tourettes.
 Unfortunately, he learns this after he's got a job teaching English as a Foreign Language, leading to extremely ill-timed usage of the phrase "Repeat After Me".

 - A teenager in a Very Special Episode of Quincy M.E. had this.
 It was played more correctly, with plenty of non-swear words and lots of tics.